- « Previous blog

 - Remember the three keys of each interview: make eye contact, provide a solid handshake, and demonstrate excitement.

 - You should also prepare responses to interview questions like you would for any other job interview.
 The most common question is, “What are you here for today?”
-It is a simple question, especially if you’ve done your study – you can adapt your answer to your organization’s interests.
+It is a simple question, especially if you’ve done your study – you can adapt your answer to your organisation’s interests.
 Make a list of questions to ask the interviewer.

 - “What do I need to do to obtain a second interview with your firm?” is an excellent closing question.